Venkata-Ch/Rydberg_HamiltoninanQuantum_MIS/README.md

 <h5>Reference</h5>
-<p>The following reference has been used for this competition:
+<p>I have used the following reference  for this competition:
    https://arxiv.org/html/2401.07795v2</p>